yahyaHaghshenas/HELPAid/README.md

 # HELPAid
-java GUI application with many pages and classes for a charity case
+Charity management java GUI application
+This app will help to manage apeals, volunteers and resources